ronaldwopara/AI-Post-Sales-Copilot/ai-postsales-copilot-backend/README.md

-A comprehensive FastAPI backend for AI-powered post-sales contract management with NLP capabilities and CRM integrations.
+# A comprehensive FastAPI backend for AI-powered post-sales contract management with NLP capabilities and CRM integrations

 ## Features